Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Moore: Potentiale für die Zukunft des Bauens (DE)

-The second fellowship has been awarded to Baukreisel for the innovative deconstruction case study “concrete.matters – primary structure laboratory.”
+The second Fellowship has been awarded to Baukreisel for the innovative deconstruction case study “concrete.matters – primary structure laboratory.”
 Baukreisel will work on the case of the deconstruction and re-use of structural concrete building elements from the former Max Planck Institute high-rise building in Dortmund.

-Third BE-FELLOW, the awarded South African based architect Kevin Kimwelle investigates his circular practice of building with reused components.
+Third Fellow, the awarded South African based architect Kevin Kimwelle investigates his circular practice of building with reused components.
 "90% plus" compiles a project-based catalogue of reused building components and prototypes in the context of Berlin that experimentally rethink and develop circular material reuse and recycling further.

-Selected fourth BE-FELLOWS are Angie Dub (architect) and Heidi Jalkh (experimental designer) from Argentina.
+Selected fourth Fellows are Angie Dub (architect) and Heidi Jalkh (experimental designer) from Argentina.
 "From Mono-Material to Multi Performance" explores the potential of mineralized biogenic materials, as seashells and eggshells, to create a low-carbon alternative to various construction systems (i.e. cladding) by transforming waste into a bioceramic at room temperature.
 Investigating potential regional value chains from food waste in the region of Berlin-Brandenburg, goal is to design and fabricate constructive systems as fragments with varying mechanical and aesthetic properties.